timofeysie/acknowledge/notes/Core Java.md

 — to decouple them, you must override clone() so that it clones the object and ObjExternal.
 Then the original object references ObjExternal and the clone references a clone of ObjExternal, so that the object and its clone are truly independent

 #Abstract & Interface#
 - Java does not permit multiple inheritance(can only extend one class) but interfaces provide an alternative because you can implement more than one interface (an interface can extend any number of interfaces).
+- An interface name can be used anywhere a type can be used.
 - If a class includes abstract methods, the class itself must be declared abstract
 - All methods declared in an interface are implicitly public, so the public modifier can be omitted.
 - All constant values defined in an interface are implicitly public, static, and final and these can be omitted.
+- method definitions inside interfaces cannot be private or protected.

-- if an abstract class is subclassed and contians unimplemented methods, it must also be declared abstract.
+If an abstract class is subclassed and contians unimplemented methods, it must also be declared abstract.
 - All of the methods in an interface are implicitly abstract, so the abstract modifier is not used. (it could be—it's just not necessary).
 - Unlike interfaces, abstract classes can contain fields that are not static and final, and they can contain implemented methods.
 - Such abstract classes are similar to interfaces, except that they provide a partial implementation, leaving it to subclasses to complete the implementation.